natashabuckham/bowling-challenge-ruby/plan.md

 User will input a string of comma-separated numbers which constitutes all the rolls for their game.

+Programme will output a scorecard, showing the score for each frame and the total score.
+E.g.
+Frame 1: 5, 0
+Type: normal
+Score: 5

+Frame 2: 10, -
+Type: strike
+Score: 25

+Frame 3: 3, 7
+Type: spare
+Score: 37

+Frame 4: 2, 2
+Type: normal
+Score: 41

+Total score: 41

 Previous frame?
 Frame counter
 Roll counter